zoujiaqing/Signal-Server/docs/config-documentation.md

 - For actual APN implementation, [this guide](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns) might help

-- I am using dummy / test values until it becomes a problem
+- I am using dummy / test values until it becomes a problem (already in `documented-sample-secrets-bundle.yml`)

 - In `sample-secrets-bundle.yml`, replace the `apn.signingKey` with: